 How to Use Sneaker Proxies

 - Quantity is important – you won’t get far by using a single IP so make sure to get your hands on as many proxies as you can afford.
-Even the best proxies can get blocked eventually, which makes it that more important to have backups at your disposal.
+Even the best proxies can get blocked eventually, which makes it more important to have backups at your disposal.

 - Target multiple websites simultaneously – putting all your eggs into one basket can be a good idea in some cases but you’re more likely to succeed by spreading your proxies across multiple shoe sites.
 Not just to increase your chances but also because certain websites only allow one IP address per customer.